nikitabobko/AeroSpace/dev-docs/development.md

 # Development Notes

-This repository builds the unofficial `AeroShift` fork of upstream AeroSpace.
+This repository builds the unofficial `AeroShift` fork of [AeroSpace](https://github.com/nikitabobko/AeroSpace).
 Keep the fork naming explicit in docs, screenshots, release assets, and user-facing strings.

 To build/install from sources do the following:
 1. Install dependencies
 2. Create codesign certificate in `Keychain Access.app`
 3. Run one of the entry point scripts to build/install from sources

-If you struggle to build AeroShift locally, you can also refer to [builds in this fork's GitHub Actions](https://github.com/Boredphilosopher96/AeroSpace/actions)
+If you struggle to build AeroShift locally, you can also refer to [builds in this fork's GitHub Actions](https://github.com/Boredphilosopher96/AeroShift/actions)

 ## Definitions